Coronavirus: changes to services

 How to complain

-Sometimes it’s enough just to have an informal conversation with the organisation providing your care.
+Sometimes it’s enough just to have an informal conversation with the organisation or staff providing your care.
 If you’re not happy with the response or the problem continues, you may want to make a formal complaint.

 All health and social care services must have a complaints procedure.
 Ask the service you want to complain to for a copy.
 It should be available in different formats, such as a leaflet or online.